Convergence rates for an inexact ADMM applied to separable convex optimization: Introduction

 Much of the CPU time in an ADMM iteration is associated with the solution of the minimization subproblems.
 If $m = 1$, then ADMM reduces to the augmented Lagrangian method, for which the first relative error criteria based on the residual in an iteration emanates from \cite{rf76}, while more recent work includes \cite{Eckstein13, SolSva2000}.
 For $m = 2$ or larger, inexact approaches to the ADMM subproblems have been based on an absolute summable error criterion as in \cite{ChenSunToh2015, EB92, GolTre1979}, a combined adaptive/absolute summable error criterion \cite{LiLiaoYuan2013}, a relative error criteria \cite{EcksteinYao17,EcksteinYao18}, proximal regularizations \cite{ChenTeboulle94,HLHY2002}, and linearized subproblems and reduced multiplier update steps \cite{HongLuo2017}.

 The approach taken in our I-ADMM emanates from our earlier work \cite{chy13, hyz16, HagerZhang19} on a Bregman Operator Splitting algorithm with a variable stepsize (BOSVS) with application to image processing.
 In the current paper, the penalty term in the accelerated gradient algorithm of \cite{HagerZhang19} is linearized so as to make the solution of the I-ADMM subproblem trivial; there is essentially no reduction in the size of the multiplier update step.
 The I-ADMM is designed so that the accuracy of the inexact solution of the ADMM subproblems is high enough to preserve the global convergence rates of the {\it exact} iteration.
-Relative to the iteration number $k$, the convergence rate for I-ADMM is $\C{O}(1/k)$ for ergodic iterates in the convex setting and $\C{O}(1/k^2)$ for both ergodic and nonergodic iterates in a strongly convex setting.
+The global convergence results for I-ADMM are similar to those presented in \cite{HagerZhang19}.
+However, there is no convergence rate analysis in \cite{HagerZhang19}.
+In this paper, we focus on the convergence rate of I-ADMM.
+In particular, relative to the iteration number $k$, the convergence rate for I-ADMM is $\C{O}(1/k)$ for ergodic iterates in the convex setting and $\C{O}(1/k^2)$ for both ergodic and nonergodic iterates in a strongly convex setting.
 When an error bound condition holds, I-ADMM is 2-step linearly convergent.
 These convergence rates are consistent with those obtained for ADMM schemes that solve subproblems exactly including the $\C{O}(1/k)$ rates in \cite{HeYuan12, RMS13, ShefiTeboulle14} for ergodic iterates, and the linear rates obtained in \cite{HanSunZhang17} and \cite{YangHan16} for a 2-block ADMM, and in \cite{HongLuo2017} for the multi-block case and a sufficiently small stepsize in the multiplier update.
-An advantage of the inexact scheme is that the computing time to achieve a given error tolerance is reduced, when compared to the the exact iteration, since the accuracy of the subproblem solutions are adaptively increased as the iterates converge.
+For a more extensive review of linear convergence results for ADMMs, see \cite{YuanZengZhang2020}.
+But again, almost all the sublinear or linear convergence rate analysis is based on either a single linearization step to solve the subproblem or the exact solution of the (proximal) subproblem.
+An advantage of our inexact scheme, compared to the exact iteration, is that the computing time to achieve a given error tolerance is reduced, while maintaining global convergence and its rate.

 The paper is organized as follows.
 Section~\ref{algorithm} gives an overview of the inexact ADMM (I-ADMM) that will be analyzed.
 Section~\ref{aBOSVS} reviews the global convergence results found in a companion paper \cite{HagerZhang19b}.
 These global convergence results are similar to those established for the inexact ADMM of \cite{HagerZhang19}.
 Section~\ref{Sublinear} establishes a $\C{O}(1/k)$ convergence rate of for ergodic iterates, and under a strong convexity assumption, an $\C{O}(1/k^2)$ rate for both ergodic and nonergodic iterates.
 Section~\ref{linearRate} gives 2-step linear convergence results when an error bound condition holds.
 Finally, Section~\ref{numerical} shows the observed convergence in some image recovery problems.